Step into Quiet

-By eliminating conventional wood framing, BamCore’s Wall System not only improves the thermal environment of the building but also improves the acoustic environment by lowering sound transmission through the wall.
-By a combination of material and design, the load-bearing BamCore Wall System substantially reduces sound moving through both exterior walls, as measured by Outside-Inside Transmission Class (OITC) ratings, and through interior common walls (between apartments, offices, hotel rooms, etc.), as measured by Sound Transmission Class (STC) rating.
-Sound pollution from the outside environment or from across common walls inside multifamily or commercial buildings has become a major concern to owners and occupants.
-Typical approaches to attenuate the sound transmission across walls requires expensive and complicated installation and framing techniques.
+By eliminating conventional wood framing, BamCore’s Prime Wall System not only improves the thermal environment of a building, but also improves the acoustic environment by significantly lowering sound transmission through exterior and interior walls.
+By a combination of material and design, the load-bearing BamCore Prime Wall System substantially reduces sound moving through both exterior walls, as measured by Outside-Inside Transmission Class (OITC) ratings, and through interior common walls (between apartments, offices, hotel rooms, etc.), as measured by Sound Transmission Class (STC) ratings.
+Sound pollution from the outside environment and from across common walls inside multifamily or commercial buildings has become a concern to owners and occupants.
+Typical approaches to attenuate the sound transmission through conventional walls requires expensive and complicated installation and framing techniques.
 The standard BamCore Prime Wall significantly reduces sound pollution compared to conventional walls without any enhancements.
 Acoustic tests from an independent ISO accredited lab demonstrated the superior performance of BamCore’s Prime Wall System in side-by-side tests of a comparable, but conventionally framed, wall as shown in the graph above.